c-git/c-git.github.io/content/prayers/surrender_novena.md

 The original link that was referred to me for this novena was from [Catholic Exchange][ce].
 However after reading the article I still wasn't clear on how the novena should be prayed.
-I found a more prescriptive version on [Hallow][hallow] but I found a small typo in one of the prays for the days and thus text for the prayers for the days has been copied from the [Catholic Exchange](ce) Article.
+I found a more prescriptive version on [Hallow][hallow] but I found a small typo in one of the prays for the days and thus text for the prayers for the days has been copied from the [Catholic Exchange][ce] Article.
 I patterned on the prescriptive structure from [Hallow](hallow).

 [hallow]: https://hallow.com/blog/how-to-pray-the-surrender-novena/